zio/zio/docs/guides/migrate/migration-guide.md

 	at zio.examples.TracingExample.myApp(TracingExample.scala:15)"
 ```

-As we see, the first line of execution trace, point to the exact location on the source code which causes the failure (`ZIO.fail("Boom!")`), which is line number 8.
+As we see, the first line of the execution trace points to the exact location in the source code which causes the failure (`ZIO.fail("Boom!")`) that is line number 8.

-In ZIO 2.x, the tracing is not optional, and unlike in ZIO 1.x, it is impossible to disable async tracing, either globally, or for specific effects.
+In ZIO 2.x, tracing is not optional, and unlike in ZIO 1.x, it is impossible to disable async tracing, either globally, or for specific effects.
 ZIO now always generates async stack traces, and it is impossible to turn this feature off, either at the global level or at the level of individual effects.
 Since nearly all users were running ZIO with tracing turned on, this change should have minimal impact on ZIO applications.

 Another improvement about ZIO tracing is its performance.
 Tracing in ZIO 1.x slows down the application performance by two times.
 In ZIO 1.x, we wrap and unwrap every combinator at runtime to be able to trace the execution.
-While it is happening on the runtime, it takes a lot of allocations which all need to be garbage collected afterward.
-So it adds a huge amount of complexity at the runtime.
+While it is happening on the runtime, it takes a lot of allocations which all need to be garbage collected afterwards adding a huge amount of complexity at runtime.

-Some users often turn off the tracing when they need more speed, so they lose this ability to trace their application when something breaks.
+Some users turned off tracing to achieve better performance, but that results in losing the ability to trace the application, when something breaks.

-In ZIO 2.x, we moved execution tracing from the run-time to the compile-time.
-This is done by capturing tracing information from source code at compile time using macros.
-So most tracing information is pre-allocated at startup and never needs garbage collected.
+In ZIO 2.x, we moved execution tracing from the runtime to the compile-time.
+This is done by capturing tracing information from the source code at compile time using macros.
+Most tracing information is pre-allocated at startup, and never needs to be garbage collected.
 As a result, we end up with much better performance in execution tracing.